RSS-Bridge/rss-bridge/README.md

 }
 ```

-### Install with Docker Hub:
+### Install from Docker Hub:

-Install by using the docker image from Docker Hub:
+Install by downloading the docker image from Docker Hub:

 ```bash
 # Create container